-Simply, profit is the difference between selling price and cost price but many small business owners forget to scrutinize the cost they incur before arriving at profit.
+Simply, profit is the difference between selling price and cost price but many small business owners forget to scrutinise the cost they incur before arriving at profit.

-For every sale you make for goods and services, there is cost incurred or money expended (expenses incurred) which could be for transportation, fueling, etc) that must be taken into consideration.
+For every sale you make for goods and services, there is cost incurred or money expended (expenses incurred) which could be for transportation, fuelling, etc) that must be taken into consideration.

 Let’s do some quick mathematics here…